-Fiqh of transaction is one of the topics in Islamic jurisprudence.
-Learning fiqh of transaction is exciting.
+Fiqh of transactions is one of the topics in Islamic jurisprudence.
+Learning fiqh of transactions is exciting.
 It teaches us on how to make a ‘real deal’ with people in daily life activities such as buying, selling, leasing, sharing etc.

 Umar Ibn al-Khattab (may Allah be pleased with him) said:

 “No one should sell in our markets except one who has understanding in the religion.”
 [Al-Tirmidhi]